VideoProc Converter

 Even though we have a bunch of phones or camera stabilizer brands, or a little more professional Steadicam ones, to choose, camera shake still happens a lot when we are filming.
 Honestly, this is not because your mechanical stabilization method is wrong or useless.
 Stabilization devices indeed can decrease the camera shakiness, but not completely eradicate it.
 To get clean and smooth images, we will need some post-production work.
 Here in this guide, we will list three such methods to help you with stabilizing shaky video, with detailed steps.
 Now check them and choose the one you prefer.

-We recommend VideoProc Converter as the best option if you are looking for an easy way, friendly to beginners, to get rid of the footage shakiness.
-There will be no hard to get parameters to set.
-Considering that the clip becomes shaky for some images, not for all the frames, VideoProc Converter enables users to set the time range, when shakiness happens, to edit.
+We recommend VideoProc Converter AI's AI Stabilization tool as the best option if you are looking for an easy way, friendly to beginners, to get rid of the footage shakiness.
+There will be no hard jobs for you to set some complex parameters like many other tools out there, becasue its AI algorithms will do them for you.

 So why not free download it now and follow the steps below to check how we use it for stabilizing shaky video?

 Step 1.
-Install VideoProc Converter on your computer after downloading it.
+Install VideoProc Converter AI on your computer after downloading it.

 Method 2.
 How to Stabilize Shaky Video Using iMovie